March 2018 Taroudant/Marrakech Morocco

 “They have been very nice to me”

-The expected political changes did not occur but Abder (re)settled, married his neighbour girl some 15 years younger through arrangement with her parents (“quite cheap really, they were very happy”).
+The expected political changes did not occur but Abder (re)settled, married his neighbor girl some 15 years younger through an arrangement with her parents (“quite cheap really, they were very happy”).
 Now the couple has three children, two boys of 13 and 16 and a little girl.
-They all live from the earnings of his minishop selling convenience goods.
+They all live from the earnings of his mini shop selling convenience goods.
 Life is different here in Morocco as everything centers around family and community.
 “We do not have social laws for unemployment or education or health care like you.
 Everything either costs money or is arranged through family or relations”.

 Unemployment is around 50% so opening a small shop is for many the only option to at least earn something.
 There must be hundreds of thousands of them.

 Abder confirms the observations I made on the street: male and female worlds are in practice almost totally separated.
 This is not purely religion but also tradition, the way it always was.
-He is against total face covering clothing for women but a scarf he considers normal.
+He is against total face-covering clothing for women but a scarf he considers normal.
 A marriage is more a practical arrangement.
-His wife looks after the house and the children and she has not time left to work, keeping in mind that household equipment is sparse and not modern.
+His wife looks after the house and the children and she has no time left to work, keeping in mind that household equipment is sparse and not modern.